MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/emergency-calling-dispatchable-location.md

 - It is possible to save a location against many BSSID’s, such as might be present in an office building. **(BUT MICROSOFT DOES NOT RECOMMNEND DOING THIS?  ie NOT PRACTICAL?)**

 ## Enable end users to configure their emergency address

 Teams users who are working at home--outside of the defined emergency addresses on the corporate network--can now configure their emergency address in Microsoft Teams.

-The emergency address is stored locally on the device and used when the user makes an emergency call.
+The Teams client stores the address locally on the device and maps it to the local network.
+On the next sign-in from the same network location, the client will automatically display the registered address.

-On the Calls tab, the user can enter the emergency address and display the address after it is set.
-Teams uses the appropriate geo location services to assist the user in entering their emergency address.

 To enable this feature for your end users, you must use PowerShell to configure the TeamsEmergencyCallingPolicy for the user and set the ExternalLocationLookupMode parameter to Enabled, as shown in the following example: